openstack/ironic/doc/source/admin/interfaces/deploy.rst

    http_url = http://example.com
    http_root = /httpboot

-Each HTTP servers should be configured to follow symlinks for images accessible from HTTP service.
+Each HTTP server should be configured to follow symlinks for images accessible from HTTP service.
 Please refer to configuration option ``FollowSymLinks`` if you are using Apache HTTP server, or ``disable_symlinks`` if Nginx HTTP server is in use.